Percolation threshold: Thresholds on slabs

 h is the thickness of the slab, h × ∞ × ∞.
 Boundary conditions (b.c.) refer to the top and bottom planes of the slab.

-Thresholds on 3D lattices and 3D continuum space
+Percolation in 3D

 Filling factor = fraction of space filled by touching spheres at every lattice site (for systems with uniform bond length only).
 Also called Atomic Packing Factor.

 Filling fraction (or Critical Filling Fraction) = filling factor * pc(site).

 NN = nearest neighbor, 2NN = next-nearest neighbor, 3NN = next-next-nearest neighbor, etc.

 kxkxk cubes are cubes of occupied sites on a lattice, and are equivalent to extended-range percolation of a cube of length (2k+1), with edges and corners removed, with z = (2k+1)3-12(2k-1)-9 (center site not counted in z).